Zillow has just inaugurated another aspect to its real estate services portfolio.

 As Zillow increased its coverage from Seattle to other locations satellite imagery was added and other features such as the ability for real estate agents and homeowners to list properties for sale on the site.
 Zillow even instituted a feature called "Make Me Move" in which a seller could post a price for his house that would motivate him to sell.
 In spite of the current market "Make Me Move" appears to be a popular feature.

-, announced to the press earlier this month, already appears to have taken off; possibly because it skirts many of the problems of similar sites/services such as Lending Tree.
+The newest feature, announced to the press earlier this month, already appears to have taken off; possibly because it skirts many of the problems of similar sites/services such as Lending Tree.

 Selling mortgage leads has been big business for a long time.
 Potential borrowers are drawn to a site by information, services, or tools, and if they provide information on their financial situation and needs, their names are turned over to mortgage brokers or real estate agents who subscribe, for a fee, to the lead generation services.